untoldengine/UntoldEngine/docs/API/UsingPostFX.md

 > ```
 > SSAO is also configured through `PostFXPreset` when you call `PostFX.apply(preset)`, but it is not accessible via `PostFX.setEnabled(...)` or `PostFX.isEnabled(...)`.

+The current SSAO renderer is depth-only.
+It samples the stored opaque depth buffer, runs the blur chain internally, and applies the result during pre-composite.
+This keeps SSAO compatible with the engine's tile-based deferred renderer without forcing normal or position G-Buffer attachments to be stored in memory.

 ---

 ## Adjusting Individual Effect Parameters